shihab97820/base-learning/README.md

-## Day 30 – Exploring Onchain Social on Base 👥
+## Day 31 – Understanding Smart Contract Events 📡

-Today's learning focused on onchain social applications and how they're redefining digital interactions on Base.
+Today's learning focused on smart contract events and how they help applications track activity on the Base network.

-I learned that onchain social platforms give users greater ownership of their identity, content, and connections.
-Instead of relying on centralized platforms, users can build portable social profiles linked to their wallets, allowing their reputation and achievements to move across different applications.
-Base's fast and affordable transactions make these experiences more practical for everyday use.
+I learned that smart contracts can emit events whenever important actions take place, such as token transfers, swaps, deposits, withdrawals, or NFT mints.
+These events are recorded in transaction logs and can be read by applications, analytics platforms, and blockchain explorers.

-Exploring onchain social helped me understand that Web3 is about more than finance.
-It's also creating a new internet where users have greater control over their digital presence, data, and communities.
+Understanding smart contract events helped me see how onchain applications turn blockchain activity into useful information.
+They are an important part of building responsive dApps and monitoring what happens inside smart contracts.

-**#Base #BuildOnBase #OnchainSocial #SocialFi #Ethereum #Web3 #100DaysOfBase**
+**#Base #BuildOnBase #SmartContracts #BlockchainEvents #Onchain #Ethereum #Web3 #100DaysOfBase**